docpad-archive/documentation/01-start/04-deploy.html.md

 		1. Specify `Content type` to be `application/json`, select `Just the push event`, and check `Active`

-		1. You can hit that Payload URL whenever you want to retest and rebuild your project
+		1. You can hit that Payload URL whenever you want to retest and rebuild your project.

+1. All done, your next push to master will be automatically deployed.

-1. All done.
-You can now delete the local SSH key files that were made, as they serve no further purpose
+	1. You can now delete the local SSH key files that were made, as they serve no further purpose.